- Campus Life

 - About Plattsburgh

-The Center for Earth and Environmental Science (CEES) at SUNY Plattsburgh is an interdisciplinary unit consisting of Geology, Geography and Environmental Science programs.
+The Center for Earth and Environmental Science at SUNY Plattsburgh is an interdisciplinary unit consisting of geology, geography, environmental science, environmental studies, and ecology programs.
 With over 200 students and twenty faculty members, CEES offers a great diversity of courses with small class sizes.
-Ten academic programs within the Center integrate courses across the disciplines.
+Ten academic programs within the center integrate courses across the disciplines.

-Plattsburgh State established one of the first undergraduate Environmental programs in the U.S. We have over 2,500 graduates.
+SUNY Plattsburgh established one of the first undergraduate environmental programs in the U.S. We have over 2,500 graduates.
 Over 60% of our students pursue undergraduate research projects with faculty mentors.

 Rugar Woods is located on the Saranac River side of campus.
 The woods feature research areas, wildlife viewing points and recreational trails.
 View the Rugar Woods map at full size.